risehendar/Fast/README.md

 This framework aims to accelerate the development of cybersecurity applications on heterogeneous computing platforms with FPGA acceleration.
 The focus is on resource-constrained environments, such as IoT devices, and systems requiring secure cryptographic operations, memory protection, and real-time security defenses.

 ## Features

-- Pre-built cryptographic IP cores (AES, RSA, SHA).
+- **Pre-built cryptographic IP cores** for common cryptographic algorithms (AES, RSA, SHA).
-- FPGA-CPU hybrid design templates.
+- **FPGA-CPU** hybrid design templates.
+- **Rapid prototyping tools to** accelerate secure design iteration.
 - **RISC-V** and **Physical Memory Protection (PMP)** support for secure execution.
-- Modular structure for easy customization and extension.
+- **Modular structure** for easy customization and extension.
-- Built-in unit testing and simulation environments.
+- Built-in unit testing and simulation environments for threat modeling and security validation.
-- Support for **Trusted Execution Environments (TEE)**.

 ## Getting Started